JEmbry2019/PokerPythonProjectTuesdat/README.md

 #### Summer 2020

-James Embry <br>
+James Embry<br>
-June 2020 <br>
+June 2020<br>
 Tuesday Python Class <br>
 Blackjack Poker Project <br>

-This program follows examples found online and on Github:
+This program follows examples found online and on Github:<br>
-* Title: Code Louisville Example
+Title: Code Louisville Example<br>
-* Author: Zach Tibbitts
+Author: Zach Tibbitts<br>
-* Date: 2020
+Date: 2020<br>

-* Title: Tkinter GUI Programing by Example
+Title: Tkinter GUI Programing by Example<br>
-* Author: David Love
+Author: David Love<br>
-* Date: 2018
+Date: 2018 <br>

 # What is it? <br>
 A program developed using Python that runs on the command line.
 A player will play Blackjack Poker against the computer.

-# Technical Summary <br>
+# Technical Summary
-* Python 3.8 <br>
+* Python 3.8
-* Visual Studio Code <br>
+* Visual Studio Code

-# Code Louisville requirements it meets.
-* Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
-* Create a class, then create at least one object of that class and populate it with data
-* Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
-* Create and call at least 3 functions, at least one of which must return a value that is used

 # How to make the Project work.<br>
-1. Open the GitHub link with Visual Studio Code.<br>
+1. Open the GitHub link with Visual Studio Code.

 2. Click on the *game.py* file tab.
 2. Create a Console by Clicking  on Terminal and Open a New Terminal.
 3. Run the program with VS Code using one of the following: